 Sew Blankets into Pillows

 For the crafty parent, receiving blankets can provide the perfect material for new pillows.
 Cut the blankets to your desired pillow size, purchase some stuffing from your local craft store and sew them together.
-If you have a lot of leftover receiving blankets, you can even create matching throw pillows to go with your child’s new quilt.
+If you have a lot of leftover receiving blankets, you can even create matching DIY throw pillows to go with your child’s new quilt.